 The developers of Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)-the most widely used treatment model for children and adolescents impacted by trauma-followed FAP's research and intervention work and as a result of FAP's research, they modified TF-CBT's treatment model for caring for LGBTQ youth.
-They subsequently did a pilot study of their modified treatment model and found that LGBTQ youth reported a significant decrease in post-traumatic stress symptoms when FAP components and LGBTQ youth support were included.
+They subsequently did a pilot study of their modified treatment model and found that when FAP components were included with TF-CBT, LGBTQ youth reported a significant decrease in post-traumatic stress symptoms.
 With TF-CBT developers, Dr. Ryan integrated core components of FAP's family support model into TF-CBT and helped to incorporate the newly aligned treatment models into TF-CBT's LGBTQ treatment manual which was released in late 2019.
-These efforts have helped to increase understanding of the traumatic impact of family rejection and the critical role of family acceptance in helping diverse families learn to support and affirm their LGBTQ children.
+These efforts have helped to increase understanding of the traumatic impact of family rejection and the critical role of family acceptance in helping diverse families learn to support and affirm their LGBTO children.